Position statement on sections 164 to 167A of the Equality Act 2010

 The provisions of the Taxi and Private Hire Vehicles (Disabled Persons) Act 2022 on the 28th June 2022, which has made some changes to the sections of the Equality Act 2010 relating to Taxis and Private hire licensing.

-Section 167 of the Act provides licensing authorities with the powers to make lists of wheelchair accessible vehicles (i.e. "designated vehicles"), and section 165 of the Act then places duties on the drivers of those vehicles to carry passengers in wheelchairs, provide assistance to those passengers and prohibits them from charging extra for that assistance.
+Section 167 of the Act provides licensing authorities with the powers to make lists of wheelchair accessible vehicles (i.e. "designated vehicles"), and section 165 of the Act then places duties on the drivers of those vehicles to carry passengers in wheelchairs and carry non-wheelchair using disabled people and any mobility aids they may be using, provide assistance to those passengers and prohibits them from charging extra for that assistance.

-The requirements of section 165 do not apply to drivers who have a valid exemption certificate and are displaying a valid exemption notice in the prescribed manner.
+The requirements of section 164A and165 do not apply to drivers who have a valid exemption certificate and are displaying a valid exemption notice in the prescribed manner.
 An exemption certificate can be issued under section 166 of the Act.

 This allows the Authority to exempt drivers from the duties under section 165 where it is appropriate to do so, on medical grounds or because the driver's physical condition makes it impossible or unreasonably difficult for them to comply with those duties.